-- Students are undertaking Honours or fourth year in Civil and Structural Engineering or Mechanical and Electrical Engineering at one of the three South Australian Universities.
+- ready to commence Honours or fourth year electrical, civil or mechanical engineering at one of the three South Australian universities

-- Students are Australian citizens or a holder of a permanent resident visa, and are South Australian residents who are likely to spend a significant part of their career in South Australia or are likely to provide a benefit to the State.
+- intending to spend a significant part of their career in South Australia, or likely to provide a benefit to the State

-- Students are high achievers, with an excellent undergraduate academic record.
+- a high achiever with an excellent undergraduate academic record

-- Students are of good character with preference given to students that display leadership potential.
+- of good character.
+Preference will be given to students who display leadership potential.

-The student’s supervisor or an academic referee such as the Dean of School, Head of Department or senior lecturer is required to comment about the student’s achievements, character and leadership potential.
+It is essential that the applicant’s supervisor or an academic referee (e.g. dean of school/faculty, or lecturer) provides a supporting comment about the student’s achievements, character and leadership potential.